yajra/laravel-oci8/README.md

 Laravel-OCI8 is an Oracle Database Driver package for [Laravel](http://laravel.com/).
 Laravel-OCI8 is an extension of [Illuminate/Database](https://github.com/illuminate/database) that uses [OCI8](http://php.net/oci8) extension to communicate with Oracle.
 Thanks to @taylorotwell.
 ## Documentations
-- You will find user friendly and updated documentation in the wiki here: [Laravel-OCI8 Wiki](https://github.com/yajra/laravel-oci8/wiki)
+- You will find user friendly and updated documentation here: [Laravel-OCI8 Docs](https://yajrabox.com/docs/laravel-oci8)
 - You will find updated API documentation here: [Laravel-OCI8 API](http://yajra.github.io/laravel-oci8/api/)

 ## Quick Installation [Laravel 5.3]